 So, if our goal is to begin believing in people in a whole new way, how do we learn to do it?
 To integrate coaching and faith, you can’t just manufacture faith.
 It doesn’t work very well to say, “I’m now a coach, so starting today I’m going to believe unconditionally in all my clients all the time.”
 Beliefs don’t tend to change by force of will.
 Have you ever tried to grit your teeth and “believe” that you’d get well?
 It’s sort of like saying, “I won’t get angry!” or “I won’t have any more impure thoughts!”
 Sometimes the more you try to believe in something, the harder it is to do it!

 Coaching training is learning and practicing the disciplines of believing in people.
-We aren’t just developing a new set of skills: we’re learning a leadership coachingdisciplined way of treating others that focuses on their destiny and not their problems.
+We aren’t just developing a new set of skills: we’re learning a disciplined way of treating others that focuses on their destiny and not their problems.
 We practice these skills over and over because they breed in us the heart of a coach.
 When we start to consistently act on our belief in people, we find out what they are really capable of, and our belief grows deeper and more profound each day.
 When that discipline has fully molded us, it becomes a powerful channel where the heart of a coach can reach out to touch and transform everyone we work with.

 Tony Stoltzfus is a best-selling author, leadership coach and master coach trainer, and director of the Leadership Metaformation Institute.
 Additional information on the role of questions in the coaching relationship can be found in Tony’s book, Leadership Coaching.